-Do you find yourself with the same plight as Sir John even in this 21st-century world?
+Do you find yourself in the same plight as Sir John even in the 21st-century?
 In an age of cutting-edge technological solutions, are you still wasting your marketing dollars?
 Better put, are you deriving maximum ROI on your marketing dollars?
-Were your answers NOs to the first two questions but affirmative to the last one?
-Certainly then, you have not taken advantage of the array of technological solutions living in these times offer you.
+If you answered “No” to the first two questions, but are affirmative on the last one, then you most likely have not taken advantage of the array of technological solutions living in these times.
 Web Analytics is one of those solutions.

 What is Web Analytics?

-Web analytics reveal information such as who visits your site, what they do on your site, how visitors arrived on your site (a link on Facebook, LinkedIn or search engine query?), what section of your website is most popular with visitors, and what keywords they use when searching for you.
-You can accurately track details such as the number of first-time visitors, return visitors, average session time per visitor.
-Wouldn’t you be glad to know to a tee which of your marketing efforts is most successful?
+Web analytics reveal information such as who visits your site, what they do on your site, how visitors arrived on your site (a link on Facebook, LinkedIn, or an online search?), what section of your website is most popular with visitors, and what keywords do they use when searching for you.
+You can accurately track details such as the number of first-time visitors, return visitors, average session times per visitor.
+Wouldn’t you be glad to know to a degree which of your marketing efforts are most successful?

 What will Web Analytics Reports do for Your Business?

 We cannot overemphasize the value of knowing what works and what doesn’t in your marketing efforts.
-For instance, say, as a part of your Digital Marketing campaign, you did Social Media Marketing, Pay-Per-Clicks, and Email Marketing.
-By so doing, you have opened not one but several channels that lead to your website.
+For instance, say, as a part of the digital marketing campaign you did Social Media Marketing, Pay-Per-Click, and Email Marketing.
+By doing this, you have opened not one but several channels that lead to your website.
 Most probably, these channels aren’t sending the same amount of traffic to your site.
 One would rank higher than the others in the amount of traffic that reaches your website through the channel.

-By using analytical reports, you can probe for why the others are performing lesser and make optimizations, so they perform better or even drop them off altogether.
+By using analytical reports, you can probe for why the others are performing less and make adjustments so that they perform better or even drop them off altogether.
 Guess what?
 You just optimized your ad campaign!

 Keep in mind that analytical data does not only equip businesses with knowledge useful for effective marketing.
 It helps optimize the entire business process.
-How may you ask?
+How, may you ask?
 Simple!
-You now can determine why your website is (or is not) working, why visitors visit, why are your website visitors are leaving fast, which section of your website is the most popular, you know what matters to customers and what does not work.
+You now can determine why your website is or isn’t working, why visitors visit, why your website visitors are leaving quickly, which section of your website is the most popular, and knowing what matters to customers and what doesn’t work.

-As a result, you can operate with a leaner budget, make improvements on poorly performing products and services.
-Or even stop wasting money developing these projects altogether.
-Your ability to predict future activity with increasing accuracy and continually track the predictions will aid you in continuously achieving Grade A results.
+As a result, you can operate with a leaner budget, and make improvements on poorly performing products and services.
+Better yet, stop wasting money developing these projects altogether.
+Your ability to predict future activity with increasing accuracy and continually tracking the predictions will aid you in continuously achieving Grade A results.

 Common Web Analytics Tools

 There are several hundred tools out there that are designed for analyzing web data.
 Google Web Analytics Services is one of the most popular ones.
-Its report shows what keywords are responsible for leading visitors to your site, where your traffic is coming from.
-Other popular ones include;
+Its report shows what keywords are responsible for leading visitors to your site and where your traffic is coming from.
+Other popular ones include:

 Adobe Digital Marketing Suite